pauldambra/blog_source/_posts/2023-01-15-year-notes.md

 I wrote [year notes for 2019](/2020/01/year-notes.html), [and 2020](/2021/01/year-notes.html).
 I've been super un-inspired to write for the last few years.
 Which is a shame - because it's a a great way to learn.

 So much happened last year that it feels way longer than a year.
 So, discipline over motiviation  - here are my 2022 year notes.
+Or at least as much as I can write while the house is empty of other people.

 <!--more-->